-You won't be able to earn \$50,000 per annum from \$300,000 in retirement savings without risking capital losses.
+You won't be able to earn \$50,000 per annum from \$300,000 in retirement savings (for example) without risking capital losses.
 You must be prepared to accept advice to:

-- receive less income from your retirement savings - 2. retire later than planned - put more money towards your retirement savings - 4. take on more risk than you would usually take, or - 5. do a combination of the above.
+- > receive less income from your retirement savings - > retire later than planned - > put more money towards your retirement savings - take on more risk than you would usually take, or - do a combination of two or more of the above.